Kevin-Nichols/Nichols-Capstone-1/README.md

 ### Tech Stack
 - Python
-- Flask (with plenty of tools, see requirments.txt)
+- Flask (with plenty of tools, see requirements.txt)
 - Javascript
 - Postgresql (SQLAlchemy)
 - HTML